Nrngajurel/nepali-datepicker-pro/docs/guide/quick-start.md

+---
+title: Quick start snippets
+description: Copy-paste snippets for every Nepali Datepicker Pro picker in every stack — vanilla JS, a plain script tag, jQuery, Vue and React.
+---

 # Quick Start

 Every picker attaches to an `<input>` and returns an instance you can drive programmatically.
 The value is emitted as `{ ad, bs, time?, formatted }` (see each picker's result type) — you get both calendars and a preformatted string.
-These snippets mirror the live playground (`npm run dev`) — switch the framework tab there to copy the exact code for your stack.
+This page lists every stack side by side; the [component pages](/components/date-time-picker) let you configure a live picker and copy the exact snippet instead.

 Install once: